 Schedule a Free Initial Consultation With Our Skilled Uber/Lyft Accident Lawyers Today

-At Gonzalez & Cartwright, P.A., we are dedicated to serving the Hispanic community of Palm Beach County, and have a proven track record of providing the highest possible quality legal representation to both English and Spanish speaking clients.
+At Gonzalez & Cartwright, P.A., our personal injury lawyers are dedicated to serving the Hispanic community of Palm Beach County, and have a proven track record of providing the highest possible quality legal representation to both English and Spanish speaking clients.
 If you have questions after sustaining injuries in an accident involving an Uber or Lyft driver in Palm Beach County or elsewhere in Florida, contact a Palm Beach County, FL rideshare accident attorney by calling or filling out this online form, to schedule a free initial consultation today.
 Our main office is conveniently located at 813 Lucerne Ave, Lake Worth, FL 33460, and we also have an office in Pompano Beach, Florida.

 About Palm Beach County, FL